 All braking systems and components shall meet or exceed the minimum requirements specified in applicable Federal Motor Vehicle Safety Standards 571.105 or 571.121 and the following:

 (1) Air or hydraulic brake systems are acceptable.
 If brakes are air actuated, they shall be of the cam drum type on front and rear wheels, disc front and drum rear or four wheel disc.
 Brakes that are hydraulically actuated, shall be disc front and drum rear or four wheel disc.
-Only split type systems are acceptable.

 (5) Separate compressors that supply air to accessories only and not braking systems, shall be a minimum of nine and one half cubic feet per minute.